Simulation of chemical reactors in batch mode

 The time-evolution of all the process variables is calculated: concentration, temperature, pressure, heat reaction of condensed quantity and composition, production yield and composition…

-During the simulation, values are displayed graphically making it a practical didactic tool.
+During the simulation of the batch process, values are displayed graphically making it a practical didactic tool.
 The results are provided in graphical format, exportable text, tables and graphics.

 - Acceleration of scale-up projects, from laboratory bench to pilot and full-scale plants